a-berahman/dating-app/README.md

 This is managed by the depends_on clause with a service_healthy condition in the Docker Compose file.
 The PostGIS extension might take a bit of time to initialize.
 To handle this, the database service includes a health check that ensures the database is ready to accept connections before the application starts.

-This command starts the containers in detached mode.
 To stop the services, you can use:

 ```
 make docker-compose-down